canidlogic/aksmacro/README.md

 The difference arises when `UNICODE` and `_UNICODE` are both defined during compilation on the Windows platform.
 First off, if `AKS_TRANSLATE_MAIN` or `AKS_TRANSLATE` is defined when the `aksmacro.h` header is included on Windows, a check will be made that `_MBCS` is not defined, and that either both `UNICODE` and `_UNICODE` are defined, or neither `UNICODE` nor `_UNICODE` are defined.
 (If neither are defined, we are in ANSI mode, and the trivial wrappers described above are used instead.)

 In Unicode mode, the translation functions will make copies of string parameters that have the string arguments translated from UTF-8 to UTF-16 using the Windows function `MultiByteToWideChar`.
 Translation functions that return a string will translate the returned string from UTF-16 back to UTF-8 using the Windows function `WideCharToMultiByte` and then store a pointer to that buffer in a statically allocated pointer location defined by `aksmacro.h`, with any previous buffer stored there freed before writing the new one.

+Faults (`abort()`) occur if there are any problems with translation between UTF-8 and UTF-16.
+This means that if you don't want a fault but the encoding of a parameter might not be reliable, you should check the parameter before passing it through to the wrapper functions.

 Also in Unicode mode, when `AKS_TRANSLATE_MAIN` is used, the `aksmacro.h` header will define a Windows-specific `wmain` function that accepts parameters in UTF-16.
 This `wmain` function will then translate its arguments from UTF-16 to UTF-8 using the Windows function `WideCharToMultiByte` and then invoke the `maint` function using the translated UTF-8 parameters.